 Threats to LNP come from mining activity, petroleum exploration, proposed road construction and illegal logging.
 Adjacent to the western boundary of the site, P.T.
 Freeport Indonesia (PTFI) has been producing huge volumes of copper ore and gold since it began operation in 1972.
 In 1997, the mine generated sales of 1.2 billion pounds of copper and 1.9 million ounces of gold making it one of the largest and most profitable mines in the world.
 Current reserves within the mining lease are estimated to last another 40 years.
 Opencast mining has created a number of social and environmental problems including displacement of the indigenous Amungme people, river pollution, oil spillages, forest clearance and construction of support services for the 14,000-strong workforce.
+It is important to note that all of these impacts occurred outside the current boundary of the LNP and that the mine drains to a catchment outside the park.

 A part of the mining area was once inside the Lorentz reserve but in 1997 when the LNP was created the new boundary excised the portion affected.
-Nevertheless, the Suridman range is highly mineralised and mining exploration concessions exist all around the western and northern borders of LNP (see map).
+Nevertheless, the Suridman range is highly mineralised and mining exploration concessions exist all around the western and northern borders of LNP (see Map).
 Mining exploration concessions formerly within the LNP have been withdrawn and national park legislation does not allow new mining in parks.
-PTFI has stated that it supports the World Heritage site nomination and also that they do not intend to expand their activities inside the park (a formal letter on this has been requested).
+PTFI has stated that it supports the World Heritage site nomination and also that they do not intend to expand their activities inside the park (a formal letter confirming this has been received).
 It is also noteworthy that one of the four government ministers to sign the World Heritage nomination was the Minister of Mines and Energy.